richeju/d2r-item-scoring/README.md

 better handle localized screenshots.
 The scoring logic includes French keyword support so screenshots captured in either language are parsed correctly.

 Open `index.html` in a modern browser to use the tool.
+A debug panel displays the raw OCR output, normalized text, and computed stats so you can see how the score is derived.